zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 <span id="websocket"></span>
 ### Configuring Proxy of WebSocket Traffic

 The WebSocket protocol (defined in [RFC 6455](https://tools.ietf.org/html/rfc6455)) enables simultaneous two‑way communication over a single TCP connection between clients and servers, where each side can send data independently from the other.
 To initiate the WebSocket connection, the client sends a handshake request to the server, upgrading the request from standard HTTP to WebSocket.
-The connection is established if the handshake request passes validation, and the server accepts the request.
-When a WebSocket connection is created, a browser client can send data to a server while simultaneously receiving data from that server.
+The connection is established if the handshake request is validated and accepted by the server.
+When a WebSocket connection is created, a browser client can send and receive data simultaneously from that server.

 Tomcat 8 does not enable WebSocket by default, but instructions for enabling it are available in the [Tomcat documentation](https://tomcat.apache.org/tomcat-8.0-doc/web-socket-howto.html).
 If you want to use <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus to proxy WebSocket traffic to your Tomcat application servers, add the directives discussed in this section.